alwaysdata/documentation/accounts/billing/private-cloud-prices.en.md

 +++
-title = "Catalyst pricing"
-layout = "man"
-hidden = true
-tags = ["billing", "dedicated", "gold", "vps"]
+title = "Private Cloud pricing" layout = "man" hidden = true tags = ["billing", "dedicated", "gold", "vps"]
 +++

-This page lists the prices of the Catalyst configurations.
+This page lists the prices of the Private Cloud configurations.
 To have more information and a custom configuration contact our [sales team](https://www.alwaysdata.com/en/catalyst/).

-For any Catalyst configuration order, the installation of the server is done after validation of the contracts and payment of the first invoice.
+For any Private Cloud configuration order, the installation of the server is done after validation of the contracts and payment of the first invoice.
 There are no installation fees.

 {{% notice note %}}
-*Catalyst* is a fully managed and operated servers offer.
+*Private Cloud* is a fully managed and operated servers offer.
 Our team handles the installation, configuration, and deployment of the platforms.
 You don't have to manage the systems administation part.
 {{% /notice %}}

 ## Managed VPS servers